Basing a Belief on a Myth is Like Believing in a Fairytale. There Are Many Myths in Beekeeping

 Colonies started with as little as two 6"x6" frames of open brood with nurse bees by June can not only create a locally mated queen but also survive winter in any North American climate.
 MUB hives have regularly survived Utah’s winter with only one 8”x10”x7” box with 6 little frames.

-Bees prefer a vertical hive compared to a horizontal hive
+Bees prefer a vertical hive over a horizontal hive

-Many methods/hives exist globally, showing bees adapt to their chosen hive.
+Many methods and hives exist globally, showing that bees adapt to their chosen hive.